ecobee vs Nest: 8 Crucial Differences For The Informed Buyer

 The goal here is to begin heating or cooling your home ahead of time so that it reaches your desired set point at precisely the time you desire.
 This way you have saved the maximum amount of energy without sacrificing any comfort.

-Each respective thermostat is able to do this.
+Each thermostat is able to do this.
 They both use local weather data and past system performance to try to predict how long it will take to heat or cool your home.

 Smart Control For Heat Pump Systems